Michelle Legge

 Any crypto you get in return for signing up or referring users to a service is taxed as income upon receipt.

 The BMF has clarified that there are some specific circumstances in which private investors may be taxed upon receipt of an airdrop of crypto.
-This includes when you receive the airdrop in exchange for a service - such as sharing a social media post or personal information.
+This includes when you receive an airdrop in exchange for a service, such as sharing a social media post or personal information.

 Mining crypto